hamidgh83/artisan-flashcard/README.md

 | flashcard:stats | --user[=username], -i | Shows an stat of practiced flashcards |
 | flashcard:reset | --user[=username], -i | Clears all the practices by the user |

 > Please note that you can jump into an interactive console command using `-i` option.
-The fist command `flashcard:interactive` only accepts `--user` option.
+The first command `flashcard:interactive` only accepts `--user` option.

 ## Running Tests
 To run the tests run: